pitfail/pitfail-reports/proposal/proposal.rst

 .. figure:: wisc-challenge.png
     :width: 3 in

-Alternatively, consider the labrynthine registration procedures such as with the the `Stock Market Game
+Alternatively, consider the labyrinthine registration procedures such as with the the `Stock Market Game
 <http://www.smgww.org/cgi-bin/haipage/page.html?tpl=coordinator/index>`_ that
 involve filling several pages of form fields after being redirected multiple